5 Fall Prevention & Home Safety Tips for Older Adults

 Posted on by Eric Rubel

-According to the AARP, 87% of seniors age 65+ prefer to age in place.
+According to the AARP, 77% of seniors age 65+ prefer to age in place in the long term.
 So, even though senior living facilities are an option for seniors with limited mobility, it is not the most preferred option in the United States.
 Most seniors want to age in place because they enjoy their current home, and are familiar with the local community as well as their nearby neighbors.
 Aging in place is also much more affordable than moving into a senior living facility or a new home.

 Lifeway Mobility is a company that provides accessibility and mobility solutions for seniors, such as stair lifts, wheelchair lifts, and wheelchair ramps.

 Below is a list of home safety tips that will help seniors with limited mobility stay safe at home and remain independent.

 A home that is fully accessible can significantly increase safety and reduce the risk of falling for seniors with limited mobility.
 For those who struggle with maintaining balance, the stairs, both indoors and outdoors can be dangerous.
 Below are a few easy ways to improve safety when using the stairs: